sguldberg/pipelines/README.md

 # pipelines

  The purpose of these pipelines is to allow for integrated CyTOF analysis from raw FCS files to an initial high-level analysis.
 Findings ideally should be assesed robustly via manual gating, iterative clustering with different random seeds, and different clustering algorithms.
+The templates folder contains example .csv and .xlsx files used throughout the analysis to increase ease of use.
+The templates folder also contains a spillover matrix that can be used to compensate CyTOF data.

  CyTOF_Pipeline.Rmd does not include batch correction and is appropriate for datasets that do not span multiple barcode plates or do not have appreciable batch effects.